-- Collaboration in the campaign "2023 Food collection.
-Giving food to improve other people's lives", of the Madrid Food Bank, encouraging FCC's employees to participate in the campaign as volunteers. - Blood Donation campaign of the Red Cross, encouraging the staff at corporate offices to donate blood.
-During the blood donation campaigns of the year 2023, 271 people donated blood, with a positive impact on the lives of another 813 people. - Collaboration in the campaign "Give a bag of generosity", which included the donation of personal hygiene and care products and the campaign "Collecting Christmas sweets", of the Pan y Peces Foundation, to help vulnerable families
+Collaboration in the campaign 2023 Grand food collection.
+Feed a better life, of the Madrid Food Bank, encouraging FCC's employees to participate in the campaign as volunteers.

+- Blood Donation campaign of the Red Cross, encouraging the staff at corporate offices to donate blood.
+During the blood donation campaigns of the year 2023, 271 people donated blood, with a positive impact on the lives of another 813 people. - Collaboration in the campaign Give your bag of generosity, which included the donation of personal hygiene and care products, and the campaign Collecting Christmas sweets, of the Pan y Peces Foundation, to help vulnerable families.